brettz9/nogin/docs/DEVELOPING.md

 ## Jamilih

-While Jamilih should be pretty intuitive to HTML developers, for server-side-templating, there are at least two gotchas:
+While Jamilih should be pretty intuitive to HTML developers, for server-side-templating, there are at least a few gotchas:

 1. One must set `value` on `<input>` with `defaultValue` rather than `value`.
 This is because Jamilih is normally aware that `value`